Idomass/binary_structs/README.md

 Both `magic` and `data` will be converted to Big endian versions in this example.

 ### Custom implementations
-We can always add a custom implementation to override the auto-implementation:
+We can always add a custom implementation to override the code generation:
 ```python
 @binary_struct
 class BufferWithSize: